 If I have a Small Grant can I apply, or reapply, for a ‘main grant’?

-- An organisation in receipt of consecutive small grants is eligible to reapply for further funding from the main grant programmes for a period which combined with your Small Grant(s) makes no more than a total of five years total funding.
-For example, if three consecutive small grants were received, a main grant application could be considered for a further two years; two small grants, a further three years etc.
+- An organisation in receipt of consecutive small grants is eligible to apply for further funding from the main grant programmes for a period which combined with your Small Grant(s) makes no more than a total of five years’ funding.
+For example, if three years of small grants were received, a main grant application could be considered for a further two years.

-- In all cases, further funding will only be considered once we have received a satisfactory monitoring report on the previous grant.
+- In all cases, further funding will only be confirmed once we have received a satisfactory monitoring report on the previous grant.

 Rejected, lapsed or withdrawn applications

-- If your previous application was rejected you must wait at least one year after the date that the original, complete, application was submitted.
+- If your previous application was rejected you must wait at least one year after the date that the original, complete application was submitted.
 Small grant applications declined on or after 1st September 2021 will be required to have a six month fallow period before they can submit another application.
 This date is included in the letter sent to you after the application has been considered.

 - If your application was withdrawn (or an application is lapsed) you may reapply at any time.

 - In both cases, it is recommended that you discuss your new request with your Funding Manager and receive feedback on your previous application.